aredoubles/ElevationHighways/README.md

 ## Current progress

-* I-40 has been completed!
-The plot is below.
+* I-30, I-40, and I-80 have been completed!
+The plot for I-40 is below.
-    * Gets route KML from wikipedia
+    * Gets route KML from Wikipedia
     * Uses KML to get Google Maps directions, and the included polyline
     * Uses polyline to get elevations along route, which are then plotted